Liberty and Freedom (a Foundation)

 For instance, someone might warn us about an oncoming car, or a passenger could warn a driver of a pedestrian in the road.
 In the first case, if we did not listen, then we may get hit by the car.
 The result might be that we get hurt, and depending on who was at fault, someone may get charged with a traffic violation, but we should not be further penalized for not listening.
 In the second case, if the driver does not listen and then hits and hurts the pedestrian, then the driver should get charged with something, even if the pedestrian bore some fault for going out into traffic.

-Despite what some people may say, there is a big difference between free speech and paid speech.
-The main differences between free speech and paid speech would be in what people could talk about, and in what their audience size might be.
+Despite what some individuals and groups may say, there is a big difference between free speech and paid speech.
+The main differences between free speech and paid speech would be in what individuals could talk about, and in what their audience size might be.
 There is also some difference between being paid to speak, paying to speak or paying someone else to speak.
-However, in each of those cases of paid speech, a lot depends on the amount of money that is involved.
+However, in each of these cases of paid speech, a lot depends on the amount of money that is involved.

 When it comes to paid speech, the individuals or groups that pay get to decide what gets said.
 They also get to decide, based on how much they are willing and able to spend, how big an audience they want to have.
 For instance, they could try for a small group, a large auditorium, or a small or large television, radio or internet audience.